openpermissions/accounts-srv/documents/apiary/api.md

                 "errors": [
                     {
                         "source": "accounts",
-                        "message": "join_state or role_id is required"
+                        "message": "state or role is required"
                     }
                 ]
             }